Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015: Cost

-Circumventing the Law
+Criticism

 Opposition to the mandatory data retention scheme has led to commentary from both media and politicians on ways in which the scheme may be lawfully circumvented.
 Writing in the Australian Financial Review, journalist Laura Tingle identified a number of methods for circumvention including the use of phone me via a provider Skype, advertising supported email services such as Google's Gmail and instant messaging service, Facebook Messenger.

 In an interview with Sky News, then Communications Minister Malcolm Turnbull suggested journalists could avoid leaving a data trail through using over-the-top applications.

 Greens Senator Scott Ludlam, an outspoken opponent of the data retention scheme, delivered a speech in the Senate encouraging Australians to utilise virtual private networks (VPNs) and free services such as The Onion Router (Tor) to anonymously access the Internet.
 Senator Ludlam also organised events, cryptoparties, teaching constituents the ways they can avoid having telecommunications data retained.

 The accuracy of this advice has, however, been questioned by technology experts.
 Swinburne University academic Philip Branch has pointed out that while the content of Skype calls is encrypted, the IP addresses of participants may be collected and traced back to individuals.
 Branch has also argued that many offshore email services are based in the United States, and as such Australian enforcement agencies may be able to access information through the "Five Eyes" agreement, under which Australia, the United States, the United Kingdom, New Zealand and Canada have committed to share intelligence.

 As the law is able to be circumvented, the Australian Government is seeking to close the loophole offered by encrypted messaging services and TOR.